Danny Sullivan

 Share this content

-A request for proposal (RFP) is a document that organisations use when they requires external support for a project.
+RFP means Request for Proposal.
+It's a document that organisations use when they require external support for a project.
 The RFP is sent to prospective vendors so they can bid to provide that support, either through delivering services or goods.

-The RFP document itself will outline all the details vendors need to write an informative bid.
+An RFP will outline all the details vendors need to write an informative bid.
 This will include project requirements, any overall goals or objectives of the project, and evaluation criteria used to score each RFP.

-Businesses use RFPs to make procurement scenarios more competitive.
+Businesses use RFPs to make the procurement process more competitive.
 Vendors benefit by being able to vye for work that may have gone to an incumbent supplier instead.
 Equally, the business benefits as vendors will make their bids more appealing by competing on price and what’s included within their offer.

 Why are RFPs important?